Foreign relations of the Soviet Union: Battling social democracy in Germany 1927–1932

 According to George Stein, a secret major military collaboration between Russia and Germany began in the early 1920s.
 Both sides benefitted from operational activities at the bases of Lipetsk, Kazan, and Torski.
 When Hitler and his Nazis came to power in 1933, the collaboration ended because Stalin feared the dangerous expansionist policy of the Nazis and neither he nor Hitler would risk further cooperation.
 Instead Stalin ordered Germans to cooperate with the SPD, but Hitler quickly suppressed both.
-With the KPD destroyed, a few leaders managed to escape into exile in Moscow, some of whom would executed and others become leaders of East Germany in 1945.
+With the KPD destroyed, a few leaders managed to escape into exile in Moscow, some of whom would be executed and others become leaders of East Germany in 1945.
 Simultaneously in Germany, the Nazis completely destroyed the SPD, imprisoning its leaders or forcing them into exile as well.

+According to historian Eric D. Weitz, 60% of German exiles in the Soviet Union had been liquidated during the Stalinist terror and a higher proportion of the KPD Politburo membership had died in the Soviet Union than in Nazi Germany.
+Weitz also noted that hundreds of German citizens, most of them Communists, were handed over to the Gestapo by Stalin's administration.